quorten/macsehw/hardware/fpga/bbu/README.md

     * 0xe80000 - 0xefffff: Rockwell 6522 VIA
     * 0xf00000 - 0xffffef: ??? (the ROM appears to be accessing here)
     * 0xfffff0 - 0xffffff: Auto Vector

+  Note that all of these address ranges specified can be handled by only checking the upper 5 bits of the address (A19-A23), which route directly into the BBU from the main address bus.
+Well, except for the last one, but our BBU doens't need to do any specially handling for the sake of that zone.

 * Control the RAM and ROM switches to expose the ROM overlay at 0x000000 and RAM at 0x600000 at startup.